What is a canonical URL

 property of thelink

-tag with the value of therel
+tag with therel

 .